ox-vgg/via/README.md

 release of version 1 was made in April 2017.
 Many new advanced features for image annotation were introduced in version 2 which was released in June 2018.
 Recently released version 3 of VIA software supports annotation of audio and video.
-As of May 2019, the VIA software has been used more than 600,000 times (+150,000 unique pageviews).
+As of July 2019, the VIA software has been used more than 1,000,000 times (+220,000 unique pageviews).

 We have nurtured a large and thriving open source community which not only provides feedback but also contributes code to add new features